Practical Information

 Study fields

 Exchange students are divided to study fields by the agreements they come under.
 The study fields are Business Studies, Administrative Sciences, Communication and Technology.
 The exchange student can choose their courses based on that study field (business students can take business courses).
-Taking courses from another field is possible, but there are some restrictions on that especially regarding the business and technology courses.
+Taking courses from another field can be possible, but there are some restrictions on that especially regarding the business and technology courses.

 Lecture methods